iOS News for iPhone and iPad Owners

 Get Your Emoji Working While You Can

 If you want to enable emoji or emoticons system wide on your iPhone or iPod touch, you need to act fast.
-Apple has informed developers that as of today, the company will remove from the App Store all apps capable of enabling the emoji everywhere preference feature hidden in devices updated to 2.
+Apple has informed developers that as of today, the company will remove from the App Store all apps capable of enabling the emoji everywhere preference feature hidden in devices updated to 2.2 firmware.

 Revealing the Secrets of the AppStore